research-ag/icrcX/icrc-84.md

 ## TokenInfo

-Each token has the following configuration parameters which may change over time.
+For each token the service has the following public set of configuration parameters defined.
+The values may change over time.

 ```candid "Type definitions" +=
 type TokenInfo = record {